MGanoub/LogicSim/README.md

 ## Aim

-A practice project intended as a learning platform for small children/future engineers, to learn the basics of electronics and logic gates through hands-on, visual experimentation rather than abstract theory.
+A practice project intended as a learning platform for small children(future engineers), to learn the basics of electronics and logic gates through hands-on, visual experimentation rather than abstract theory.

 ![canvas_presentation2](https://github.com/user-attachments/assets/05321547-721c-4c20-af89-cc9e026db23a)